-- Have time dedicated after each episode to repurpose a few elements from it. - Have someone listening to your episodes and giving you feedback on how to improve. - Pitch yourself as a guest on other episodes to grow your podcast audience more quickly. - Listen to other shows to note what you like, what you don't and what you want to start doing on your own. - Create sharing materials to give your guests and fans to help them spread the word. - Occasionally email your community to let them know of particularly interest episodes.
-Another interesting strategy is to create a new newsletter that is complementary to your show to use as a call to action.
-(Check out 99%Invisible if you want a good example of how that is done!)
+- Have time dedicated after each episode to repurpose a few elements from it. - Have someone listening to your episodes and giving you feedback on how to improve. - Pitch yourself as a guest on other podcasts to grow your listening audience more quickly, and expand your network further. - Listen to other shows to note what you like, what you don't and what you want to start doing on your own. - Create sharing materials to give your guests and fans to help them spread the word. - Occasionally email your community to let them know of particularly interesting episodes.
+Another good strategy can be to create a new newsletter that is complementary to your show to use as a call to action.